Distance matrix: Bioinformatics

 Sometimes it is more convenient to express data as a similarity matrix.

 It is also used to define the distance correlation.

 Sequence alignment

 An alignment of two sequences is formed by inserting spaces in arbitrary locations along the sequences so that they end up with the same length and there are no two spaces at the same position of the two augmented sequences.
 One of the primary methods for sequence alignment is dynamic programming.
 The method is used to fill the distance matrix and then obtain the alignment.
 In typical usage, for sequence alignment a matrix is used to assign scores to amino-acid matches or mismatches, and a gap penalty for matching an amino-acid in one sequence with a gap in the other.

 Global alignment

-The Needleman-Wunsch algorithm used to calculate global alignment uses dynamic programming to obtain the distance matrix.
+The Needleman–Wunsch algorithm used to calculate global alignment uses dynamic programming to obtain the distance matrix.

 Local alignment

-The Smith-Waterman algorithm is also dynamic programing based which consists also in obtaining the distance matrix and then obtain the local alignment.
+The Smith–Waterman algorithm is also dynamic programming based which consists also in obtaining the distance matrix and then obtain the local alignment.